Sports Betting In Mississippi

 What Cities In Mississippi Have Sports Betting?

 Mississippi is one of the largest sports betting states in the nation, with a gambling industry – and local gaming culture – that puts it up there with the heavy hitters like NV and NJ.
 When looking for what cities in Mississippi have sports betting, you will get results from all over the state.
 Biloxi is always the first to pop up, situated in prime vacation real estate along the Gulf Coast.
 Tunica, in the northwestern part of the state, serves millions of annual customers from surrounding states like Tennessee and Arkansas.
 Choctaw, MS, home of the tribal Pearl River Resort, is smack-dab in the middle of the state, making it a great destination for residents and visitors looking for a change-up to the standard gambling experience.
 All of these regions have live, active sportsbooks that operate every day, all year round.
+Even Greenville and Vicksburg have plenty of sports wagering options.
 Indeed, MS is the only state in America where legal, land-based sports betting is geographically accessible to everyone.

 Which Sports Betting Sites Accept Mississippi Residents?

 If you live in Mississippi and are interested in betting on sports online using real money, the only option you have is to find an accessible website – and that means that you are going to have to use a legal offshore sportsbook.
 PASPA, prior to being overturned by the US Supreme Court, allowed only a select few states to host land-based sportsbooks, but Mississippi was not on that list, and so the state never made any prohibitions against using online sportsbooks.
 However, there are plenty of safe, reliable, and trustworthy sports betting sites out there that are more than open to Mississippi residents.
 See below for more info!

 Facts About Legal Online Sports Betting In Mississippi